 To recover financial compensation from a pet owner for a dog bite injury in Georgia, you or your Atlanta dog bite attorney must have enough evidence to prove these elements as more likely to be true than not true.
 If your lawyer succeeds, the pet owner will be liable for your injuries and related losses.

 If found liable for your dog bite injury, the pet owner may have to pay for many of your related losses.
 Homeowners’ insurance policies typically cover injuries and property damage caused by pets, as pets are property in the eyes of the law.
-You may receive compensation for your past and future medical costs, out-of-pocket expenses, lost wages from missed work, physical pain, emotional distress, and more.
+The amount that you are eligible to receive will depend on the limits of the policy and the extent of your losses.
+You may receive compensation for the following, and more:

 If you or a loved one has been attacked by a dog in Atlanta, discuss your legal options with an attorney from BMW Law.
 We have the experience and knowledge you need for a strong claim to damages.
 Our law firm operates on a contingency fee basis, meaning you won’t pay for our services unless we win financial compensation on your behalf.